minvws/nl-kat-coordination/docs/source/introduction/howdoesitwork.rst

 .. image:: img/stappenopenkat.png
   :alt: steps in OpenKAT

 OpenKAT uses a configurable data model.
 All information is translated into objects, which are stored in the database.
 This contains both the original information and the objects.
-Analysis is done on the database based on business rules, noting changes with previous points in time.
+Analysis is done on the database based on business rules, observing changes with previous points in time.
 OpenKAT delivers findings in a dashboard or via reporting software.

 Basic concepts